THE STORY OF L'HYDROPTERE 2.0

 While L'Hydroptère is abandoned at anchor in Keehi Harbor, a marina with a bad reputation next to the Honolulu airport, the state of Hawaii, which wants to clean up its harbors, ended to impound her and put her on auction.
 The date of the sale is set for June 28, 2019.
 This sale is the last chance for the ten or so boats in the catalog before certain destruction.

-Relayed by the world of ocean racing, the notice of auction of L'Hydroptère is making the rounds of the internet.
-Two sailing and technology enthusiasts, one Californian, the other French, will hear what can be considered as the last SOS of L'Hydroptère.
+Relayed by the world of ocean racing, L'Hydroptère's auction notice makes the rounds of the internet.
+Two sailing and technology enthusiasts, one Californian, the other French, heard what could be considered L'Hydroptère's last SOS.

 The night before the auction, Chris Welsh and Gabriel Terrasse meet at the Waikiki Yacht Club through trimaran collector Stephen Marcoe.
 Chris is a businessman and sailor, he has a shipyard in California.
 Gabriel is not a sailor but have been involved in the 2000s on L'Hydroptere project as webmaster and has a network in France that allows him to find the necessary skills to commission and operate L'Hydroptère.
 As their profiles are rather complementary, they decide to join forces rather than compete in the auction.
 And on the fatidic 28th of June at 9:30 am, they became together the new owners of L'Hydroptère.

-If the hulls, the mast, the global structure, the foils, the jet fighter shock absorbers are intact, L'Hydroptère was completely looted of all equipment and fittings during her abandonment: she is an empty shell, everything must be redone on board.
-This will take several months and on November 2, L'Hydroptère sets sail autonomously to join Chris Welsh's shipyard in San Francisco where she arrives without any major problems 15 days later.
-During 2020, L'Hydroptère is taken out of the water and completely dismantled.
-In May 2020, contact was made with the Airbus Technocenter in Nantes, a composite materials R&D and prototyping center, which wanted to help with the salvation and renovation of L'Hydroptère.
-The Airbus logistics department mobilized and made available its ships which made the Alabama-Saint Nazaire connection for a repatriation.
-In 2021, two trips will allow the repatriation of all the aeronautical parts of L'Hydroptère (foils, lateral beams, the jet fighter shock absorbers) to the Airbus Technocenter.
-And in January 2023 inside , the central hull, the mast and the floats arrive in turn with the help of IDEA Logistics, ADKEMA, SECO MARINE (FETIS GROUP).
-After an odyssey of three and a half years and 16 000 km, L'Hydroptère is finally back in France!
+While the hull and floats, mast, structure, foils and shock absorbers are all intact, L'Hydroptère was completely stripped of all equipment and fittings during its abandonment: it's an empty shell, and everything has to be rebuilt on board.
+This will take several months, and on November 2nd, L'Hydroptère sets sail autonomously for Chris Welsh's yard in San Francisco, arriving there 15 days later without a hitch.
+In 2020, L'Hydroptère is taken out of the water and completely dismantled.
+In May, contact is made with the Airbus Technocentre in Nantes, which wants to help renovate L'Hydroptère.
+Airbus logistics mobilized and made its ships available for repatriation, sailing between Alabama and Saint-Nazaire.
+In 2021, 2 trips will bring all the aeronautical parts of L'Hydroptère (foils, crossbeams, shock absorbers) back to the Technocentre.
+And in January 2023, the central hull, mast and floats arrive.
+After an odyssey of 3.5 years and 15,000 km, L'Hydroptère is finally back in France!

-Since her launch, L'Hydroptère has always been an experimental craft that has evolved many times.
-So much so that the only element from 1994 still on board is the main hull.
-This constant improvement has enabled L'Hydroptère to break new ground in high-speed sailing and to pave the way for modern racing boats, which are now almost all equipped with foils.
+Since its launch, L'Hydroptère has been an experimental sailing yacht that has evolved many times over.
+So much so that the only 1994 element still on board is the central hull.
+This constant improvement has enabled L'Hydroptère to break new ground in high-speed sailing, paving the way for modern racing boats, now almost all equipped with foils.

 Innovation is the DNA of L'Hydroptère.
 And it is quite natural that she will continue her life as an experimental R&D platform by welcoming on board innovative projects and allowing them to develop more rapidly.
 While the quest for speed is no longer a priority, L'Hydroptère will continue to seek efficiency, recyclability, and sustainability in order to help reduce our impact on the environment.